 Overall satisfaction rate of 93.33% for Weymouth College in National Student Survey 2022

-We are pleased that the 2020 National Student Survey records an overall satisfaction rate of 89% from our Higher Education students – well above the national average of 83% for the UK as a whole.
+We are pleased that the 2022 National Student Survey records an overall satisfaction rate of 93.33% from our Higher Education students – 17.04% above the national average for the UK as a whole!

-Our students scored the college particularly highly for ‘academic support’ – 91% against a national average of 79% and ‘assessment and feedback’ – 84% against a national average of 73%.
+Our students scored the college particularly highly for ‘academic support’ – 91% (17.23% above the national average) and ‘strong student community’ (26.78% above the national average).

-In addition to saving on accommodation and livings costs our Foundation Degree fees are £6650 per year (2021/22) and our HND fees are £5750 for Home/EU students compared to £9000+ payable at most universities.
+In addition to saving on accommodation and livings costs our Higher Education fees are generally less expensive than most universities.